ChristinaLK/htc-intro/lesson.md

 >
 > Make a copy of `basic.submit` called `names.submit`.
 > Change the appropriate lines in `names.submit` to reflect the code above.
+> You may also want to the change the prefix to the log/output/error files.

 ## Submitting and Managing HTCondor Jobs